 This table is updated after each state completes its nominating process.
-Currently, 3 jurisdictions have completed their nominating processes: Arkansas, North Carolina, Texas.
+Currently, 22 jurisdictions have completed their nominating processes: Alabama, Arkansas, California, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Mississippi, Montana, Nebraska, New Jersey, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, South Dakota, Texas, Texas, West Virginia.

 Parties appear in parenthesis and italics when a candidate receives the endorsement of a given Party and/or official sources indicate a candidate's association with a particular Party but only where the Party in question does not appear on the actual ballot as such.